 The main design test was to apply the pattern language in the design part of the graduation studio.
 For this, the design objective was floating co-op cohousing in the Dutch delta.
 The outcome of combining climate passive, floating and affordability ambitions with the pattern language was an Urban Villa typology.
 This individual design process of using the developing pattern language helped to switch between consciously applying patterns and intuitively designing and in hindsight realizing what patterns were implemented.
-If patterns that were not yet defined in the pattern language.
+If patterns that were not yet defined in the pattern language were intuitively used, these were then integrated in the developing pattern language.